eastlondoner/better-wait-until/README.md

 YES!
 I know about waitUntil, this is what happens, even if you're using it.

 This library allows you to keep your Durable Object alive significantly longer (more than 30 minutes).
-Switching is very easy, change your DurableObject (or Agent or Container) classes to `extends KeepAliveDurableObject` / `extends KeepAliveContainer` / `extends KeepAliveAgent` and ctx.waitUntil is patched automatically for you.
+Switching is very easy, change your DurableObject (or Agent or Container or Sandbox) classes to `extends KeepAliveDurableObject` / `extends KeepAliveContainer` / `extends KeepAliveAgent` / `extends KeepAliveSandbox` and `ctx.waitUntil` is patched automatically for you.
 But before you do please read below to find out why it might not be a good idea to actually do this.

 ## TLDR;

-use Durable Object classes from `better-wait-until` (or `better-wait-until/containers`, `better-wait-until/agents`).
+use Durable Object classes from `better-wait-until` (or `better-wait-until/containers`, `better-wait-until/agents` or `better-wait-until/sandbox`).
 These will patch `ctx.waitUntil` to use "better" keep-alive mechanism that keeps durable objects alive almost-indefinitely while your promise is running (as much as it is possible to do so).

 Install the package: